In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Pat the steaks dry with a paper towel; season generously with salt and pepper.

 In the same pan used for the scallions, if dry, add 1 to 2 tablespoons oil.
 Warm over medium-high heat until hot but not smoking.
-Add the steaks and cook, turning frequently, until well browned, 6 to 8 minutes for medium-rare for top sirloins and 8 to 12 minutes for filet mignons.
-Transfer to a plate to rest for 5 minutes.
+Add the steaks and cook, turning frequently, until well browned and medium-rare, 4 to 6 minutes for rib-eyes and New York strips, 8 to 12 minutes for filet mignons.
+Transfer the cooked steaks to a cutting board to rest for 5 minutes.
+Cut the steaks into ½-inch-thick slices.
 Do not clean the pan.
+While the steaks are cooking and resting, prepare the garlic.

 Prep the garlic; cook the kale